-APPROACHES TO LAND CONSERVATION AND PROTECTION
+CONSERVING WETLANDS: APPROACHES TO LAND CONSERVATION AND PROTECTION

-1) Maintain or own the property
+1) Maintain property with ownership

-2) Permanently transfer the title in exchange
+2) Permanently transfer the title in exchange for payment

 3) Transfer the title without compensation.

 Landowners can restrict how land may be used through written agreements, called easements.
 These contracts become part of the property deed and stay with the land, binding subsequent property owners to the terms of the agreement.
 In conservation easements, a landowner retains title to property, but transfers certain property rights to a land trust, government agency or nonprofit conservation organization.
-Through the easement, the landowner can restrict the type and amount of development on a piece of property in order to protect significant natural features, including wildlife or habitat. of the landowner.
+Through the easement, the landowner can restrict the type and amount of development on a piece of property in order to protect significant natural features, including wildlife or habitat.
 The parties involved can renegotiate the easement if circumstances change.

 - Easements provide income tax, estate tax and gift tax benefits if the easement is donated or sold at less than market value.

 - The property owner retains ownership of theproperty while potentially receiving income tax, estate tax and property tax reductions.

 - Easements can involve giving up some property usage rights.